CatalinCaldararu/CatalinCaldararu/README.md

 ## I am a Software Developer with a passion for people and technology!
 - 🌱 I am currently learning as much as I can 🤣
 - 👯 I am an active PMI member (Project Management Institute)
-- ⚡ I am an active IT HR volunteer in an NGO
+- ⚡ I am an active IT Human Resources Volunteer in an NGO
 - :mortar_board: I have a Bachelor's in Economic Informatics
 - :mortar_board: I am enrolled in a Master's Degree in Informatics Systems for Management
 - :dart: 2020 Goals: To learn more about Software Development, mainly Database Systems